 The award for the prize-winning essay is $5,000, and winning essays will be published in Oxford Studies in Political Philosophy.
 A condition of the award is that the author (1) present the paper at the following annual Workshop for Oxford Studies in Political Philosophy, and (2) commit to having the paper published in the associated volume of Oxford Studies in Political Philosophy and to not publishing it elsewhere prior to that publication.
-More information about the workshop can be found at oxfordstudiespoliticalphilosophy.org.
+Submission instructions and more information about the workshop can be found at https://oxfordstudiespoliticalphilosophy.sbs.arizona.edu/.

 Helen Frowe is Professor of Practical Philosophy and Director of the Stockholm Centre for the Ethics of War and Peace.
 Professor Frowe’s paper was selected out of 60 submissions in the 2019 prize cycle.